(Updates with stake sale, estimated deal value)

 Converting the warrants will provide AMD with $448.5 million, Mubadala said in a statement issued in Abu Dhabi, the capital of the United Arab Emirates.

-(Reporting by Stanley Carvalho, Writing by Maher Chmaytelli and Hadeel Al Sayegh; Editing by Clarence Fernandez and Sherry Jacob-Phillips)
+Mubadala Investment Co manages a $225 billion portfolio.
+(Reporting by Stanley Carvalho, Writing by Maher Chmaytelli and Hadeel Al Sayegh, Editing by Sherry Jacob-Phillips)